whimsicalraps/Just-Friends/Just-Type.md

 * 0 deactivates quantization
 * 1 to 32 sets the subdivision & activates quantization

 If you need your rhythms to stay on a regular grid, activate that grid with Quantization.
-By setting a regular quantization (try 8 or 16) you can experiment with irregular *divisions* when triggering VOX or NOTE (try 7, 11, 13, 15) and those repeats will be locked into the quantized grid.
+By setting a regular quantization (try 8 or 16) you can experiment with irregular *divisions* when triggering `VOX` or `NOTE` (try 7, 11, 13, 15) and those repeats will be locked into the quantized grid.
 Couple this with dynamic control over RUN and you have a very powerful groove generator with a few high level controls.
 Instant percussion inspiration!

+While it uses a different implementation, this functionality can create [Euclidean rhythms](https://splice.com/blog/euclidean-rhythms/), though 'rotating' the rhythms requires delaying the `VOX` or `NOTE` calls.

 #### `JF.QT` *(proposed)* / `ii.jf.get( 'quantize' )`